manish-garodia/manish-garodia/projects/dba-essentials-test/backup-recovery/use-data-recovery-advisor-to-repair-failures/use-data-recovery-advisor-to-repair-failures.md

-# Use Data Recovery Advisor to Repair Failures
+# Use Data Recovery Advisor to repair failures

 ## Introduction
+This lab shows you how to repair failures using Data Recovery Advisor.

+Estimated Time: 20 minutes

+### About Data Recovery Advisor
-The Data Recovery Advisor is an Oracle database feature that automatically diagnoses data failures, determines and presents appropriate repair options, and performs repairs if requested by the user.
-By providing a centralized tool for automated data repair, Data Recovery Advisor improves the manageability and reliability of an Oracle database.
+The Data Recovery Advisor is an Oracle Database feature that automatically diagnoses data failures, determines and presents appropriate repair options, and performs repairs if requested by the user.
+By providing a centralized tool for automated data repair, Data Recovery Advisor improves the manageability and reliability of an Oracle Database.

-**Note:** Data Recovery Advisor can only be used to diagnose and repair failures in multitenant container databases (CDBs).
+>**Note:** Data Recovery Advisor can only be used to diagnose and repair failures in multitenant container databases (CDBs).
 It is not supported for pluggable databases (PDBs).

-RMAN provides a command-line interface to the Data Recovery Advisor.
-You can use the following RMAN commands to diagnose and repair data failures for the Oracle database, including for Oracle RAC databases:
+The Recovery Manager (RMAN) provides a command-line interface to the Data Recovery Advisor.
+You can use the following RMAN commands to diagnose and repair data failures for the Oracle Database, including for Oracle Real Application Clusters (RAC) Databases:

 - `LIST FAILURE`: Use this command to view problem statements for failures and the effect of these failures on database operations.
 A failure number identifies each failure.